nobrainghost/article-aigen/README.md

 - [ ] Vary article types by intent (how-to, listicle, news, etc.)
 - [ ] Add SEO scoring algorithm
 - [ ] Add competitor analysis
+- [ ] Add bulk mode - generate {num} articles from a topic variation
 - [ ] Switch to Langraph and Process it as a State

 ## License